sqlfluff/sqlfluff/docs/source/indentation.rst

 If there is one part of building a linter that is going to be controversial it's going to be **indentation** (closely followed by **cApiTaLiSaTiOn** 😁).

-*Sqlfluff* aims to be *opinionated* here, but also *configurable*.
+*Sqlfluff* aims to be *opinionated* here, but also *configurable* (see :ref:`indentconfig`).
 The tool will have a default viewpoint and will aim to have views on all of the important aspects of SQL layout, but if you (or your organisation) don't like those views then we aim to allow enough configuration that you can lint in line with your views, and still use *sqlfluff*.
 For more information on how to configure rules to your own viewpoint see :ref:`config`.

 So, without further ado, here are the principles we think apply to indentation: